tugbayatilla/learn-git/README.md

 Scenario: You have created a repository in GitHub but you have realised that the name of the remote repository is wrong.
  Given: There is a GitHub repository named “LoremIpsum” And : the display name as “LearningGit”
-  When: You change the name of the name of the repository to “LearningGit”.
+  When: you change the name of the name of the repository to “LearningGit”
-  Then: The URL of the repository will change to ”LearningGit”
+  Then: the URL of the repository will change to ”LearningGit”
-   And: The connection between local git and remote git will be broken.
+   And: the connection between local git and remote git will be broken
+   And: git push command will not be working as expected anymore

 #TIP: Go to github website settings
 ```